 Process: While there are a few ways to complete and return the FPCA, we recommend following these steps to complete it digitally:

-- Voting Residence Address (Block 7) - Your permanent address in the United States where you are registered to vote
+Voting Residence - Your permanent address in the United States where you are registered to vote

 What: A ballot is a way to cast your vote in secret.
 Your ballot is unique to you, and should be treated as such—meaning, if you requested a mail-in ballot, you should return your ballot individually rather than mailing one package with ballots from you and your classmates.

-When: You'll receive your absentee ballot +/- 45 days prior to the presidential election
+When: You'll receive your absentee ballot around 45 days prior to election day

-Process: Depending on how you requested your ballot to be delivered, you may receive a hard copy ballot at the address provided (the IES Abroad Center) or a ballot to your inbox.
+Process: Depending on how you requested your ballot to be delivered, you may receive a hard copy ballot at the mailing address you provided (the IES Abroad Center) or a ballot to your inbox.

 Electronic ballots – Each state has its own way to accept your ballot, so be sure to follow the instructions provided.
 You can see the state guidelines by selecting your state on FVAP’s Voter Registration and Ballots webpage.